comp-imaging-sci/mining-tomo-solutions-pulse/README.md

 * 1 NVIDIA GPU (compute capability GeForce GTX 1080 or higher and minimum 8 GB RAM)
 * NVIDIA driver >= 440.59, CUDA toolkit >= 10.0

+The codes for reproducing the results in the paper will be released soon.

 **Abstract:**